juansdiazo/my-ppp-stroustrup-exercises/README.md

-My take on different exercises, drills, try-outs and own programs from the amazing book "Programming Principles and Practice Using C++" by Bjarne Stroustrup, Second edition, Ed.Addison Wesley.
+My take on different exercises, drills, and try-outs from the "Programming Principles and Practice Using C++ (2nd edition)" textbook by Bjarne Stroustrup.